nicunursekatie/sandwichprojectcollectionsites/GOOGLE_MAPS_SETUP.md

 **"API key not configured" error**: Make sure you've replaced `YOUR_API_KEY_HERE` with your actual key

 **"REQUEST_DENIED" error**: Check that:

-- Both Geocoding API and Maps JavaScript API are enabled in your Google Cloud project
+- Geocoding API, Maps JavaScript API, and Maps Static API are all enabled in your Google Cloud project
 - Application restrictions are set to "None" (Geocoding API doesn't support referrer restrictions)
 - API restrictions include both "Geocoding API" and "Maps JavaScript API"
 - Billing is set up in Google Cloud Console